Hailing from Germany, these dogs have only been around for a few decades.

 Known Eurasier Health Issues

 These dogs were bred to be robust with minimal health problems.
 However, they might be susceptible to a few health problems such as hip dysplasia, patellar luxation, elbow dysplasia, hypothyroidism, and retinal atrophy.

 We will be going over 11 different facts about the Eurasier below.
 Hopefully, this list will be helpful in familiarizing you with the breed.

-1. They can be Hard to Find in the United States
+1. The Eurasier can be Hard to Find in the United States

 Eurasier puppies are fairly rare in the United States; this is due to the fact that there are only a few reputable breeders in the country.

 Given the fact the breed has only been around for a few decades, it’s not surprising to know that they can be hard to come by—especially in the United States.
 Unlike Europe, where the Eurasier originated from, the U.S. only has a handful of reputable breeders.
 Because of this, it can be difficult to obtain a puppy.
 In fact, it’s not uncommon for aspiring owners to be placed on a waiting list for many months before hearing back.
 Patience is key when it comes to bringing home puppies of these fluffy companions.

-2. They Form Close Bonds with their Families
+2. The Eurasier Forms Close Bonds with their Families

 Eurasiers are social dogs that are known for forming strong bonds with their humans.
 While they are not prone to separation anxiety, they do like being around their people.
 For this reason, they should never be isolated from their families; this is important in fully developing their desired personality traits.
 If left alone in a kennel or backyard, they can suffer from emotional distress.
 Looking for a dog that will be content to spend time by themselves?
 If so, they are probably not the ideal choice for you.